If you think all those colleagues pestering you with questions and asking for advice all day long are wasting valuable

 "Eighty percent of questions are low cost, such as FAQs, e-mails or IMs to a CRM agent," Coleman said.
 "It's the 20% when there's a tougher question that takes up 80% of the time.
 It's that 20% [companies] need to focus on."

 A few vendors offer technology to fill this need, according to Coleman.
 For example, ePeople provides a workspace where employees can go to find answers and advice.
-Users are directed to the co-worker who's best
+Users are directed to the co-worker who's best qualified, either because of his specific skills or his experience with a customer, language or problem, said Anthony Lye, ePeople CEO.

 "The study suggests that the informal request flow happens a lot, and it's very expensive, because there's no structure, no reuse," Lye said.
 "It's very annoying for those experts, because they're being interrupted.
 They may not be best person, meaning the fastest, cheapest, or most available."